 The margin (if any) relating to any Floating Rate Covered Bonds (the "Margin"), including, if applicable, any rate multiplier and any change in margin will be agreed between the Issuer and the relevant Dealer(s) or (in the case of Covered Bonds purchased directly from the Issuer by one or more investor(s)) the relevant Covered Bondholder(s) for each issue of Floating Rate Covered Bonds and set out in the applicable Final Terms.

 "ISDA Definitions" means, with respect to any Series, the 2006 ISDA Definitions as published by the International Swaps and Derivatives Association, Inc. and as amended and updated as of the Issue Date of the first Tranche of Covered Bonds of the relevant Series.
-Benchmark Discontinuation - Reference Rate Replacement: On the occurrence of a Benchmark Event for a Series of Floating Rate Covered Bonds, the Issuer may (subject to certain conditions and following consultation with an Independent Adviser) determine a Successor Rate, failing which an Alternative Rate and, in either case, an Adjustment Spread, if any, and any Benchmark Amendments in accordance with Condition 4.6.
-Other provisions in relation to Floating Rate Covered Bonds: Floating Rate Covered Bonds may have a Maximum Rate of Interest, a Minimum Rate of Interest or both (as indicated in the applicable Final Terms).
-Interest on Floating Rate Covered Bonds in respect of each Interest Period, as agreed prior to issue by the Issuer and the relevant Dealer(s) or (in the case of Covered Bonds purchased directly from the Issuer by one or more investor(s)) the relevant Covered Bondholder(s), will be payable in arrear on such Interest Payment Dates, and will be

-Issuer by one or more investor(s)) the relevant Covered Bondholder(s), will be payable in arrear on such Interest Payment Dates, and will be calculated on the basis of such Day Count Fraction, in each case as may be agreed between the Issuer and the relevant Dealer(s) or (in the case of Covered Bonds purchased directly from the Issuer by one or more investor(s)) the relevant Covered Bondholder(s) as reflected in the applicable Final Terms.
+Other provisions in relation to Floating Rate Covered Bonds......

+Floating Rate Covered Bonds may have a Maximum Rate of Interest, a Minimum Rate of Interest or both (as indicated in the applicable Final Terms).
+Interest on Floating Rate Covered Bonds in respect of each Interest Period, as agreed prior to issue by the Issuer and the relevant Dealer(s) or (in the case of Covered Bonds purchased directly from the Issuer by one or more investor(s)) the relevant Covered Bondholder(s), will be payable in arrear on such Interest Payment Dates, and will be calculated on the basis of such Day Count Fraction, in each case as may be agreed between the Issuer and the relevant Dealer(s) or (in the case of Covered Bonds purchased directly from the Issuer by one or more investor(s)) the relevant Covered Bondholder(s) as reflected in the applicable Final Terms.

-"Interest Period" for a Series means the period from (and including) an Interest Payment Date for such Series (or, for the first Interest Period for such Series, the Interest Commencement Date for such Series) to (but excluding) the next (or first) Interest Payment Date for such Series (or the relevant payment date if the Covered Bonds of such Series becomes due and payable on a date other than an Interest Payment Date).
+"Interest Period" for a Series means the period from (and including) an Interest Payment Date for such Series (or, for the first Interest Period for such Series, the Interest Commencement Date for such Series) to (but excluding) the next (or first) Interest Payment Date for such Series.